0DTE Options Strategies

 Directional Spreads

-When the market has a clear directional bias (not range-bound), IntelliTrade uses single-side credit spreads:
+When the market has a clear directional bias (not range-bound), IntelliTrade uses single-side credit spreads.
+The GEX regime determines which direction is allowed:

 Bull Put Spread (Bullish)